gradle/gradle/design-docs/precompiled-headers.md

 Similar to GCC, except uses .pch extension.

 Clang will not automatically use a precompiled header unless it's included with -include or -include-pch.

+Clang will ignore a pre-compiled header if -include is used and the PCH is not in the same directory as the header file.

+Clang will also ignore a PCH if the header file is included in the source file (via a "#include" statement).

+The following will work for Clang:

+- include option and both header and PCH in the same directory and header is not included via #include
+- include-pch option and header is not included via #include (PCH and header can be in different directories)

 [Reference](http://clang.llvm.org/docs/UsersManual.html#precompiled-headers)